israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 > object[property_name] = set;
 >```

 property_name is a string.
-The string does not have to be a valid identifier; it can have any value.
+The string does not have to be a valid identifier; it can have any value, e.g. "1foo", "!bar!", or even " " (a space).

 ### Operator Precedence